The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh4.googleusercontent.com/fDQ7qHQN81mQMuTGZWl6YKRN-qxzfrBGFQbbm7nlhyqtLWbbBFUvk9FICNEx6rMasCCtTHgE4niw71svnQFVOaYYt6wfQjuLg4YyVT9BpqW-N2DKkXGYbQ9zDvuDtX3dpjtXa4Ec)

-Afflaturs Rapture is essentially an AoE version of Afflatus Solace, healing for the same amount as Medica but as an instant cast.
+Afflatus Rapture is essentially an AoE version of Afflatus Solace, healing for the same amount as Medica but as an instant cast.
 It also nourishes your Blood Lily.

 **\[lvl 78] Enhanced Asylum**